Wisc-HCI/NRI-authoring-Backend/src/wpi_jaco/mico_planning/src/README.md

   5. Read_Position: The planner calls get_current_pose().pose to get the current end-effector X,Y,Z position as well as the orientation.
 The position information is sent to the front-end through the mico master.

 ## mico_master.py:
-  Mico master is the core of the backend.
+  Mico master is the main thread of the backend part.
+The master listens for the connection from the front-end.
+Once it receives a json query from the client, master use mico_parse to parse the infomation from the json, executes the corresponding instruction, and construct a reply back to the front-end.